A New PAC-Bayesian Perspective on Domain Adaptation: Experimental Results

-Above all, we observe that the adaptive approaches show the best result, implying that tackling this problem with a domain adaptation method is reasonable.
+Above all, the adaptive approaches show the best result, implying that tackling this problem with a domain adaptation method is reasonable.
 Then, our new method \algo~is the best algorithm overall on this task.
 Except for the two adaptive tasks between ``electronics'' and ``DVDs'', \algo~is either the best one (six times), or the second one (four times).
-Moreover, \algo~clearly increases the performance over the previous PAC-Bayesian algorithm ({\sc pbda}), which confirms that our new bound improves the analysis done by \citet{pbda}.
+Moreover, according to a Wilcoxon signed rank test with a $5\%$ significance level, we obtain a probability of $89.5\%$ that {\sc DALC} is better than {\sc PBDA}.
+This test tends to confirm that our new bound improves the analysis done previously in \citet{pbda}, in addition to being more interpretable.